 For example, during World War I eleven soldiers training at Camp Bowie were killed when a trench mortar exploded.

-And dozens of soldiers at Camp Bowie died during the Spanish influenza epidemic in 1918.
-(Most deaths during the Spanish influenza epidemic were caused by bacterial pneumonia after influenza virus infection.)
+And dozens of soldiers at Camp Bowie died during the influenza pandemic in 1918.
+(Most deaths during the influenza pandemic were caused by bacterial pneumonia after influenza virus infection.)

 Soldiers could be killed even while just standing in line for chow: Two soldiers in the Camp Bowie artillery brigade stockade were killed when they were struck by lightning.
 Three bolts of lightning were thought to have struck the barbed wire fence around the stockade and then to have jumped to the metal mess kits the men were holding.

 And at Camp Taliaferro thirty-nine men were killed during the few months that Royal Flying Corps cadets trained at the three airfields.
 The cadets expected to fight the enemy in Europe.
 Instead they died on the prairie of north Texas.

 Fast-forward to the next world war.
 On September 4, 1943 news of World War II dominated the front page of the Star-Telegram.